Fibrobacterota

 Fibrobacterota is a small bacterial phylum which includes many of the major rumen bacteria, allowing for the degradation of plant-based cellulose in ruminant animals.
 Members of this phylum were categorized in other phyla.
-The genus Fibrobacter (the only genus of Fibrobacterota) was removed from the genus Bacteroides in 1988.
+The genus Fibrobacter was removed from the genus Bacteroides in 1988.

-Phylogeny and Comparative Genomic Studies
+Phylogeny and comparative genomic studies

-Although Fibrobacterota, which consists of a single genus Fibrobacter containing two species, is currently recognized as a distinct phylum, phylogenetic studies based RpoC and Gyrase B protein sequences, indicate that Fibrobacter succinogenes is closely related to the species from the phyla Bacteroidetes and Chlorobi.
+Although Fibrobacterota is currently recognized as a distinct phylum, phylogenetic studies based RpoC and Gyrase B protein sequences, indicate that Fibrobacter succinogenes is closely related to the species from the phyla Bacteroidetes and Chlorobi.
 The species from these three phyla also branch in the same position based upon conserved signature indels in a number of important proteins.
 Lastly and most importantly, comparative genomic studies have identified two conserved signature indels (a 5-7 amino acid insert in the RpoC protein and a 13-16 amino acid insertion in serine hydroxymethyltransferase) and one signature protein (PG00081) that are uniquely shared by all of the species from these three phyla.
 All of these results provide compelling evidence that the species from these three phyla shared a common ancestor exclusive of all other bacteria and it has been proposed that they should all recognized as part of a single “FCB”superphylum.